SoukainaGd/streamlit-AI-Agent-Investigator/README.md

 5. Run the app
 streamlit run app.py

 ☁️ Streamlit Cloud Deployment

-This app is live on Streamlit Cloud.
+You can deploy this app to Streamlit Cloud.
-You can deploy it yourself by connecting your GitHub repo and setting the secrets in Settings → Secrets:
+After connecting your GitHub repo, go to:
+Settings → Secrets and add:
 OPENAI_API_KEY = "your_openai_api_key_here"
 SERPAPI_API_KEY = "your_serpapi_api_key_here"

 🧭 Example Use Cases

 Investigate if a company has defense contracts

 Track partnerships linked to military or surveillance operations

 Examine supply chains with geopolitical implications

-🧑‍💻 Author
+👩‍💻 Author
 Soukaina Gadir
 AI & Data Science Researcher | OSINT Automation Enthusiast 📍 GitHub: @SoukainaGd

 ⚖️ Disclaimer
 This tool uses publicly available information and AI-generated analysis.
 It does not make legal or definitive claims — always verify results manually.
 The purpose of this project is transparency and responsible AI investigation.

+---

+After saving, click **Preview** — you’ll see proper headings, bullet lists, syntax-highlighted JSON, and emoji icons all aligned beautifully 🎨

+---

+Would you like me to add a short **"Demo" section** at the top (with a link to your live Streamlit app + image preview)?
+That makes your GitHub page look more professional.